 Social Science PhD Internship Program

-Together, the Associate Provost for Graduate Affairs and the Associate Dean, Graduate School of Arts & Sciences, are pleased to provide stipend-supported summer internships aimed at introducing PhD students who use social science methods in their research to career opportunities at institutions beyond academia.
+Together, the Associate Provost for Graduate Affairs, the Associate Dean of the Graduate School of Arts & Sciences, and the Center for Innovation in Social Sciences are pleased to provide stipend-supported summer internships aimed at introducing PhD students in Social Sciences fields (including PhD students in Anthropology, History, Political Science and Sociology in the Graduate School of Arts & Sciences) to career opportunities at institutions beyond academia.
 Interns will bring to their roles the array of skills developed during their PhD training, including research and writing and area-based expertise.

 - Partners in Health